Not Too Late to Reach Your Teens

 Two Categories of Wrong

 There are often two areas that parents fail in.
-They are two kinds of sin.
+There are two kinds of sin.
 The first is the sin of commission.
 The second is the sin of omission.
-We normally think of only the first kind, but by doing this we bypass some of the best turning points for our lives and families.
+We normally think only of the first kind, but doing so bypasses some of the best turning points in our lives and our families.

 Sins of Commission

 In this case, when we confess our sins, we must remember that we have offended both God and man.
 Every sin affects our relationship with both God and man.
-On account of our faith in Jesus (if indeed we are a Christian), we can find forgiveness from our sin before God.
+On account of our faith in Jesus (if indeed we are Christians), we can find forgiveness for our sins before God.
 “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
-But how can we find forgiveness with other people especially our children?
-It is through confession we seek forgiveness.Be thorough.
+But how can we find forgiveness with other people, especially our children?
+It is through confession that we seek forgiveness.Be thorough.
 We should identify each specific kind of sin.
-We might have regularly criticized our child on an average of three times a week over a period of many years.
+We might have regularly criticized our child, on average, three times a week over many years.
 We should acknowledge that in our confession.
 Although this behavior is totally unacceptable to God, we have done it again and again.
 Perhaps it was done in foolish ignorance, but it was done just the same.
-Every time we criticize our child a little poisonous pain is squeezed into his life.
+Every time we criticize our child, a little poisonous pain is squeezed into his life.

-Sometimes when reviewing your list of sins, you come to one that you do not want to confess.
-We always should confess what we can.
+Sometimes, when reviewing your list of sins, you come to one that you do not want to confess.
+We should always confess what we can.
 If there is a reluctance to confess particular sins, you will need to identify them and come back to them.
 It is much better to confess right away.
-Be careful not to nurture bitterness by thinking how wrong the other person was, a “he deserved it “ attitude.
+Be careful not to nurture bitterness by thinking about how wrong the other person was, a “he deserved it “ attitude.
 Focus on your own fault.

-Often, a person cannot confess a sin because of built up resentment.
-We should remember both Jesus’ instruction as well as His example.
+Often, a person cannot confess a sin because of built-up resentment.
+We should remember both Jesus’ instruction and His example.
 Remember God’s love for us.
 He forgave us when we were yet sinners.
-We likewise need to take steps of love, including the demonstration of true care, for others through apologizing.
+We likewise need to take steps of love, including demonstrating true care for others through apologizing.
 Our apology is not dependent upon the other’s response.
-It is motivated from love and obedience to God.
+It is motivated by love and obedience to God.

 If our feelings are getting in the way, we should, for a time, first separate our feelings from the confession.
-Confession and asking for forgiveness is largely a legal action.
-It is stating that we have wronged someone and ask for their pardon.
-We are in debt to them because we have not treated them properly.
-We can confess our sins even if our feelings are hurt from what they have said or done.
+Confession and asking for forgiveness are largely legal actions.
+It states that we have wronged someone and ask for their pardon.
+We owe them because we have not treated them properly.
+We can confess our sins even if their words or actions hurt us.
 We simply say (and say it out loud) that we have done this and that wrong and ask for forgiveness.
 It may be hard, perhaps, for the person to forgive us.
 But in a similar way, that person needs to put his feelings aside and recognize that he does not need to feel like he wants to forgive.
-A person can just forgive a person for the list of things all with one statement.
+A person can just forgive someone for a list of things with one statement.
 Feelings will normalize more slowly.

 Sins of Omission

 We might have used that time to actually do good to the person and help them.
 Recognition of this is very important.
-Instead of just having a bare bones type of confession, the inclusion of what we could have done points us in the right direction for the future.
+Instead of just having a bare-bones confession, the inclusion of what we could have done points us in the right direction for the future.
 Let me give you an example.
-A parent might quickly see his crime of hatred toward his child through mean words and the lack of time spent together.
+A parent might quickly see their crime of hatred toward their child through mean words and the lack of time spent together.
 This is sin.
 But it is only part of the story.

-Admitting what we should do sets us in the right pathway.
+Admitting what we should do sets us on the right pathway.
 It identifies what we should have been doing all along.
-This helps us to choose to do the right thing and helps us to not so quickly replicate the sin.
+This helps us choose to do the right thing and not so quickly replicate the sin.
 It also helps the other person recognize that the person (parent) plans to change.
 This is the sign of complete repentance, not merely trying to stop our sinful actions, but also to proactively do what is proper and pleasing to God.

 Summary of Confession

 Confession has several parts.
 We have discussed the most important part so far, difficult and humbling though it be.
 That is the actual admitting of the wrong we have done.
 We must not be selective but purposely thorough.
 In fact, at the end of our list, we might humbly ask (acknowledging that there are things that we don’t even know of) if there is anything else that we have done wrong.
 We can imagine the humbling of the soul, but our desire to correct our relationship thrusts us forward.
-We will not loose esteem in the eyes of our child because we admit our weaknesses.
+We will not lose our children's esteem by admitting our weaknesses.
 We have already lost their respect.
 We will only gain it, and if not immediately, then when we actually change the way we relate to them.
 Remember, while we are admitting our wrongs, we must not point out the child’s wrongs.
-Simply acknowledge all your faults and then in summary fashion say.
+Simply acknowledge all your faults and then, in a summary fashion, say.
 “As a father, I have not been faithful to you or God.”

 Gaining forgiveness